kerryzl77/Deep-Learning/README.md

   - **Sentiment Classification:** Fine-tuned a BERT model for sentiment classification using domain-specific data, achieving superior accuracy compared to traditional LSTM and CNN models.
   - **Job Seniority Prediction:** Built a BERT-based classifier to predict job seniority levels from job descriptions with high precision.

-- **DeepAR M5 Retail Sales Forecasting:**
+### DeepAR M5 Retail Sales Forecasting
 - **Project Overview:** PyTorch-based implementation of DeepAR for multi-store sales prediction.
 Training on store-category level data with 90-day encoder, 28-day prediction window.
 - **Model Features & Configuration:** LSTM architecture with 2 RNN layers and NormalDistributionLoss for probabilistic forecasting.

 **Tools Used:** TensorFlow, PyTorch, Hugging Face